ElSnoMan/scripting-to-framework/tau-docs/Chapter5/ch5_outline.md

 # Customizing WebDriver
 Selenium was meant to be extended

+In this chapter, we'll be wrapping Selenium's WebDriver with our own Driver class and then start to use it in our pages and tests.

-Our tests can't run in parallel right now because they are sharing the same instance of IWebDriver.
-We could fix this by instantiating a new ChromeDriver within each test rather than declaring it at the top of our class.
+In the previous chapter, we saw that our tests can't run in parallel because they are sharing the same instance of WebDriver.

+We could fix this by instantiating a new WebDriver within each test rather than declaring it at the top of our class.
 However, we've already seen some nasty side-effects to this approach.
 Remember when we were making our Page Objects and we had to pass around a driver and _driver all over the place?
 Yeah, not so fun.

-We could create a static or global WebDriver so we could avoid all that "pass drive here" or "_driver there" and make working with it SOOO much easier, but a single instance of WebDriver gets us right back to not being able to run tests in parallel.
+We could create a static or global WebDriver so we could avoid all that "pass drive here" or "_driver there" and make working with it so much easier, but a single instance of WebDriver gets us right back to not being able to run tests in parallel.

 What if I told you that there is a way for us to get multiple instances of a driver while also being able to use it like a static object??
 That is exactly what we're about to do right now.